ThreeMammals/Ocelot/README.md

 ## Documentation

 Please click [here](https://github.com/TomPallister/Ocelot/wiki) for the Ocleot documentation.
+This includes lots of information and will be helpful if you want to understand the features Ocelot currently offers.

 ## Coming up

 You can see what we are working on [here](https://github.com/TomPallister/Ocelot/projects/1)

+## Contributing

+Pull requests, issues and commentary welcome!
+No special process just create a request and get in touch either via gitter or create an issue.

 ## Things that are currently annoying me